hashicorp/vagrant/website/source/docs/installation/uninstallation.html.md

 On **Windows**

-> Uninstall using the add/remove programs section of the control panel
+> Uninstall using the add/remove programs section of the control panel.
+To delete all vagrant related files, delete the folder located at your User Homedir, for example: C:\Users\Snooops\.vagrant

 On **Mac OS X**: